derekkinzo/genie/front-end/README.md

 Setup and start server
 -----
 This application runs on postgresql and python flask.
-1. Run `sh setup.sh` to setup postgresql and flask dependencies.
+1. Run `bash setup.sh` to setup postgresql and flask dependencies.
 This will install postgresql on linux.
 2. go to http://0.0.0.0:5000/

 To start the server after initial setup: